An article on the different types and sizes of RUBI trowels and a short description on how to choose the right one.

 Visual inspection is done simply by placing the tile in a layer of adhesive.
 You then take it out and look at the substrate and the back of the tile to check that you have the correct adhesive coverage.

 You can see an example in the picture.
-This tile was pushed into the adhesive about halfway.
-Note that the adhesive bed created by the trowel with 12 mm square teeth on the left side has the greatest coverage.
-A bed formed with 8 mm square teeth follows behind.
-A smoother with U-shaped teeth in the middle does have even coverage, but you would need much larger teeth to get better coverage.
+This tile has been pushed into the glue about halfway.
+Note that the adhesive bed created by the trowel with the 12 mm square teeth on the left side has the most coverage.
+The bed formed with 8 mm square teeth follows behind.
+The smoother with the U-tooth in the middle does have even coverage, but you would need much larger teeth to get better coverage.

 When using the tile deflection calculation method to determine the correct trowel size, you must still also visually check the adhesive coverage to make sure you are using the correct trowel size!